A Step by Step Guide To Ship And Import Your Product

 We'll keep this really simple.
 Here are the two labels that matter for most shipments.

 Country of Origin Requirements - Your product has to be clearly labeled with the country of origin on both the outer cartons and product packaging.
-Here is the FTC Link on labeling.
+Here is the US Customs and Border Protection Link for country of origin requirements..
+Here is the FTC link on labeling.
 If this isn’t done correctly, your goods could be seized by customs.

 Vendor Labeling Requirements - It’s common for vendors like Amazon, Walmart, and Target to have specific labeling requirements for your products.
 Your life will be easier if you know what these are ahead of time and have your factory directly print the required labels on your packages.